opticdev/optic/docs/designer/concepts.md

 # Concepts
-APIs expose the important concepts from your domain to consumers.
-These concepts are probably things like User, Account, Threads, Orders, etc. If you imported your OpenAPI/Swagger specification, we mapped each schema to a concept.
+APIs expose the important concepts from your domain to your consumers.
+These concepts are probably things like User, Account, Threads, Orders, etc. If you import your OpenAPI/Swagger specification, we will map each schema to a concept.

 All concepts are named, and they define the shape of the data representing the concept.

 ## Creating new Concepts
 New concepts can be created by entering design mode, and clicking `+ Add Concept` in the navigation bar.
 This brings you to a blank concept page where you can add the name and a description for the concept.
-Once you've named the concept, begin filling in its shape.
+Once you have named the concept, you can begin filling in its shape.

 ## Editing Shapes
 Seamless includes a powerful shape editor that makes it easy to create and modify the shape of your concepts.
 It looks like this: